Auction Finance Bridging Loans

 You need to be aware that auction bridging loans serve a very specific purpose and you have to be knowledgeable and proficient in what you are taking on.
 It is recommended that you have a clear exit strategy and route on completion of your bridge loan.

 When you re-finance your bridge loan, normally you would take out a mortgage however there are other routes such as selling the property of asset.

 You will be given a choice of repayment options for your new auction purchase.
 Either monthly repayments of the loan amount including interest or everything rolled up for payment at the end of the term.
 Sometimes it may be that you require another bridge so therefore you will need to re bridge and sign a new agreement.
 The APR rates may differ at this point.

 We have seen many cases where clients have finance in place for an auction purchase but they do not win the bidding.
 In these cases it can be frustrating and you may be required to re apply for another property listed as a lot on another auction.

-OK so you are looking to get a bridge loan for an auction purchase.
+OK, so you are looking to get a bridge loan for an auction purchase.
 Great news.
-Here at The Bridging Loan Company we are ready to take you enquiry and help you at every stage of your application.
+Here at The Bridging Loan Company, we are ready to take your enquiry and help you at every stage of your application.

-We take the stress out of bridging loans.
+We take the stress out of getting auction finance loans.
 Contact us today using the form below or give us a call to discuss how we can help with our panel of 200+ lenders that we prop your requirements.